vladimirlojanica/ideas/README.md

  * submit bug reports from the desktop environment when an application has crashed
  * easy to create a mirror for a local network or for use by a guest virtual machine
- * download sourcecode for an binary
+ * download source code for an binary
  * plot a timeline showing the predicted upgrades for a machine

 Existing: